sunvc/NoLet/docs/en/faq.md

 #### Unable to Receive Push Notifications
 Check if the Device Token is normal in the App settings.
 If not, refer to [here](#Device-Token-Shows-Unknown)<br/>
 If it's normal, try restarting your device.
 If you still can't receive push notifications, check if the push request returns status code 200.<br/>
-If all checks are normal but you still have issues, you can provide feedback in the [Aero Feedback Group](https://t.me/PushToMe).
+If all checks are normal but you still have issues, you can provide feedback in the [BravoPapa Feedback Group](https://t.me/PushToMe).

 #### Device Token Shows Unknown
 This is likely because your device is not properly connected to Apple servers, accompanied by issues such as iMessage unavailability and inability to receive push notifications from other apps.<br/>